Lever vs Workable

 Cons

-- Limited advanced reporting and customization compared to enterprise competitors
+- Limited customization compared to legacy enterprise ATS platforms

 Workable